Fuco1/smartparens/README.md

 * `sp-backward-barf-sexp` - Contract the current list by one balanced expression or symbol by moving the *opening* delimiter.
 * `sp-select-next-thing` - Select next balanced expression as returned by `sp-forward-sexp`.
 Examples of usage: Can be cleverly used with wrapping features, for example if you want to wrap next expression in additional pair of parens.
 It can also be used to select expressions followed by `M-w` (copy but not kill to ring).
 * `sp-select-previous-thing` - Select previous balanced expression as returned by `sp-backward-sexp`.
+* `sp-select-next-thing-exchange` - Same as `sp-select-next-thing` but execute `exchange-point-and-mark` afterwards.
+* `sp-select-previous-thing-exchange` - Same as `sp-select-previous-thing` but execute `exchange-point-and-mark` afterwards.

 Show smartparens mode
 ==========